st3rven/monitoring/Zabbix configuration and tunning.md

-- Create BD (do it with user postgres)
+- Create DB (do it with user postgres)

   		cd /var/db/db/
   		createdb zabbix